-Entry Requirements: Satisfactory completion of 10 MUS.
+Entry Requirements: Satisfactory completion of 10 MUS or successful interview/audition with the Director of Music.
 Course Description: Students must have learnt an instrument for at least two years and be prepared to continue with lessons.
 Students will listen to, perform and compose music.